FREQUENTLY ASKED QUESTIONS

 WHO DO PROSTHETIST-ORTHOTISTS HELP?

-Prosthetist-Orthotists provide prosthetic and orthotic services for adults and children affected by conditions such as cerebral palsy, polio, clubfoot, congenital deformities, tuberculosis and trauma.
-Adults and children who may have had amputations due to traffic accidents, landmines / UXO, cancers, leprosy, infections and conditions related to vascular disease will require prostheses to replace the lost parts of the body.
+Prosthetist-Orthotists provide prosthetic and orthotic services for adults and children affected by conditions such as cerebral palsy, polio, clubfoot, congenital deformities, illnesses (like tuberculosis or diabetes) and trauma.
+Adults and children who have had amputations due to traffic accidents, landmines / UXO, diabetes, cancers, leprosy, infections and conditions related to vascular disease require prostheses to replace the lost parts of the body.